barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 >THE SIMPLEST AND FASTEST WAY:

->In my case on Windows 10, for macOSX and Linux you have to see the documentation: https://openjdk.java.net/groups/build/doc/building.html
+>In my case on Windows 10 Home 64bits with a Intel Core i3 6gen 2.30GHz (4 CPUs), 12GB DDR4 Ram and 1TB HDD takes around 1 hour to build after run the "make" command, for macOSX and Linux you have to see the documentation: https://openjdk.java.net/groups/build/doc/building.html

 >Open Cygwin and "cd" to the directory of the project, example: Note that have to be forward slash because is in Cygwin that is a UNIX like bash: cd C:/HERE